prakharpratap20/Plagiarism_Checker/README.txt

 3. **Similarity Calculation Function:**
     - The `similarity` function calculates the cosine similarity between two input vectors.
-    - It uses the `cosine_similarity` function from `sklearn.metrics.pairwise` module.
+    - It uses the `cosine_similarity` function from the `sklearn.metrics.pairwise` module.
     - The function returns the cosine similarity score between the two input vectors.

 4. **Vectorization of User Notes:**
     - The script vectorizes the `user_notes` using the `vectorize` function, resulting in a matrix of TF-IDF vectors representing each document.

 5. **Plagiarism Detection:**
+    - The script initializes an empty list named `plagiarism_results` to store tuples of document names and their similarity scores.

+6. **Plagiarism Check Function:**
-    - The script creates pairs of text documents and calculates their similarity scores using the `similarity` function.
+    - The `check_plagiarism` function iterates through each pair of documents and calculates their similarity scores.
     - If the similarity score between two documents exceeds a certain threshold, they are considered potential instances of plagiarism.
+    - The function returns a list of tuples containing document names and similarity scores.

+7. **Performing Plagiarism Check and Printing Results:**
-    - The script generates a set of plagiarism results containing tuples of the form `(document1, document2, similarity_score)`.
+    - The script invokes the `check_plagiarism` function to perform the plagiarism check and stores the results in the `plagiarism_results` list.

-6. **Plagiarism Check Function:**
-    - The `check_plagiarism` function iterates through each document and its corresponding TF-IDF vector.
+    - The script then iterates through the `plagiarism_results` list and prints the detected plagiarism pairs along with their similarity scores.
-    - For each document, it calculates the similarity with all other documents and adds potential plagiarism pairs to the `plagiarism_results` set.
-    - The function returns the set of plagiarism results.

-Please note that the current implementation of the `check_plagiarism` function might have a logic issue: the `return` statement is placed within the first iteration of the outer loop, potentially causing the function to terminate prematurely.

 ### Conclusion
-This script provides a basic framework for performing plagiarism detection using TF-IDF vectorization and cosine similarity.
-However, you might need to review and potentially modify parts of the code to ensure accurate results and proper functionality.
+This script provides a functional example of how to perform basic plagiarism detection using TF-IDF vectorization and cosine similarity.
+However, it's important to note that plagiarism detection is a complex task that may require more sophisticated algorithms and techniques for accurate results in real-world scenarios.